Consumer Proposal Ontario

 Initial Meeting With an Ontario Licensed Insolvency Trustee

-The first step in the bankruptcy process is to meet with a Trustee to discuss all of your options and possible bankruptcy alternatives.
 In many cases the Trustee can help you avoid bankruptcy by filing a consumer proposal, but if the Trustee recommends that you file bankruptcy you can feel confident that is the best solution for you as all Ontario Trustees are bound by a strict set of professional ethics.

 Second Meeting With the Trustee